Terms & Conditions

 - Our fees are computed either on the basis of time spent on your affairs by the principals and our team, and on the levels of skill and responsibility involved, or a fixed fee that will be agreed in advance based on the scope of work in a fixed fee agreement or quotation.

-- If it is necessary to carry out work outside the responsibilities outlined in this letter it will involve additional fees.
-Accordingly we would like to point out that it is in your interests to ensure that your records, etc. are completed to the agreed stage.
+- If it is necessary to carry out work outside the scope of work agreed in respect of a fixed fee agreement or quotation this will involve additional fees.
+Accordingly, we would like to point out that it is in your interests to ensure that your records, etc. are completed to the agreed stage.

-- It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly standing order.
-These direct debit will be applied to fees arising from work agreed in the letter of engagement for the current and ensuing years.
+- It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly direct debit or standing order.
+These direct debit / standing order will be applied to fees arising from work agreed in the letter of engagement for the current and ensuing years.
 Once we have been able to assess the amount of work and time involved we would be grateful if you would agree to pay an amount to us on a regular basis.

 - If you fail to make payment within our credit terms, we may refer the matter to our debt collection agency.
 If this is necessary, you will be charged a surcharge of 15% of the outstanding balance due to us plus VAT and you will be responsible for payment of all fees, costs and expenses incurred by us in recovery of the sum due.

 - During the course of our work we will collect information from you and others acting on your behalf and will return any original documents to you following the preparation of your financial statements and returns.
 You should retain these records for at least four years from the end of the accounting year to which they relate.

 - Whilst certain documents may legally belong to you, we intend to destroy correspondence and other papers that we store which are more than four years old, other than documents which we consider to be of continuing significance.
 If you require retention of any document, you must notify us of that fact in writing.